SruthiKorembathe/CICDImplementation/Template-REST-API.md

 * [URL format and versioning](#url-format-and-versioning)
 * [Response shapes](#response-shapes)

+> [!TIP]
+> It is best to start your documentation page with curated internal links that
+> help folks jump quickly to those parts of your API that interests them (such
+> as [Toppings](#toppings) later in this page).
+> This helps with navigation.

 > [!NOTE]
 > Another style is with sentences rather than bullet lists, such as:<br>
 > _Jump to [Toppings](#toppings)._<br>